MDEpiNet PPP = Medical Device Epidemiology Network Public-Private Partnership

 How is MDEpiNet Structured?

 MDEpiNet is a multi-stakeholder public-private partnership, seeking active participation across the medical device ecosystem.
-The diagram below shows the proposed governance structure including leadership by FDA and three major Academic Centers — the Center for Infrastructure led by Weill Cornell Medical College (WCMC) of Cornell University, the Center for Methodology led by Harvard University and the Coordinating Center for Partners led by Duke University.
+The diagram below shows the proposed governance structure including leadership by FDA and two major Academic Centers — the Coordinating, Science, and Infrastructure Center led by Weill Cornell Medical College (WCMC) of Cornell University, and the Center for Methodology led by Harvard University.

 MDEpiNet membership is open to all who are interested in contributing to its mission and objectives.